Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Optimal Decision Tree Problem

-{\bf Multiway tests.} Chakravarthy et al.~\cite{cprs09} considered the \dtp when the outcomes of tests are multiway (not just binary), and gave an $O(\log m)$-approximation under unit probabilities and costs.
-We observe that our algorithm can be easily extended to this problem with non-uniform probabilities and costs.
-In this setting (when each test has at most $l$ outcomes), any test $j\in [n]$ induces a partition $\{T_j^k\}_{k=1}^l$ of $[m]$, and performing test $j$ determines which of the parts the realized disease lies in.
-Firstly note that this problem is also a special case of \isoprob.
-As before consider a metric $(V,d)$ induced by a weighted star with center $r$ and $n$ leaves corresponding to the tests.
+\paragraph{Multiway tests.} Our algorithm can be easily extended to the generalization of \odt where tests have multiway (instead of binary) outcomes.
+In this setting (when each test has at most $l$ outcomes), any test $j\in [n]$ induces a partition $\{T_j^k\}_{k=1}^l$ of $[m]$ into $l$ parts (some of them may be empty), and performing test $j$ determines which part the realized disease lies in.
+Note that this problem is also a special case of \isoprob.
+As before, consider a metric $(V,d)$ induced by a weighted star with center $r$ and $n$ leaves corresponding to the tests.
 For each $j\in [n]$, we set $d(r,j)=\frac{c_j}2$.
-Additionally for each $j\in [n]$, introduce $l$ copies of test-vertex $j$, labeled $(j,1),\cdots,(j,l)$, at zero distance from each other.
-The demand scenarios are defined naturally: for each $i\in [m]$, scenario $i$ is $\{(j,k)\mid i\in T^k_j\}$.
+Additionally, for each $j\in [n]$, introduce $l$ copies of test-vertex $j$, labeled $(j,1),\cdots,(j,l)$, at zero distance from each other.
+The demand scenarios are defined naturally: for each $i\in [m]$, scenario $i$ has demands $S_i=\{(j,k)\mid i\in T^k_j\}$.
+See also an example in Figure~\ref{fig:odt-redn}.
 Clearly this \isoprob instance is equivalent to the (multiway) decision tree instance.
-Since the resulting metric is still a weighted star (we only made vertex copies), Corollary~\ref{cor:lpgst-stars} and the algorithm of Section~\ref{sec:iso-analysis} imply an $O(\log m)$-approximation for this multiway decision tree problem.
+Since the resulting metric is still a weighted star (we only made vertex copies), Theorem~\ref{th:gso-stars} along with Theorem~\ref{thm:isolation} implies an $O(\log m)$-approximation for the multiway decision tree problem.
+This proves the second part of Theorem~\ref{thm:main1}.